CircleCI-Archived/runner-preview-docs/README.md

       - run: echo "Hi I'm on Runners!"
 ```

-That's all you need to do.
-At this point you should be able to see the job running in your runner.
+The job will then execute using your runner when you push the config to your VCS provider.

 ## Leave us feedback!
 We encourage you to leave us feedback on the runner preview by [opening an issue](https://github.com/CircleCI-Public/runner-preview-docs/issues/new) on this repository or by reaching out to your CircleCI account team.